samgregson/NMCS-Example/README.md

 # NMCS-Example
 Nested Monte Carlo Search: An extract from a larger project, 95% of this extract has been authored by myself.

+## Code Overview
+The code is separated into classes which define the logic for the Nested Monte Carlo Search search implementation logic and specific rules required for the task at hand.
+This abstraction helps to separate concerns and helps with maintainability.
+- The `Nmcs` class provides contains contains all the search logic for the Nested Monte Carlo Search.
+- `NmcsRules` is an abstract class which defines properties and methods for appropriate pruning of actions, assigning rewards to solutions, and defining a default rollout policy.
+- `NmcsState` is an abstract class which defines methods for cloning and updating states via appending an action.
+- `AggNmcsRules` and `AggNmcsState` are implementations of the respective abstract classes which define appropriate logic related to the specific problem at hand.

 ## Problem Statement
 The code contained within this extract relates to the fourth stage in the image below, aggregation of fixed modular apartments and cores to a predefined building skeleton.
 ![image](https://github.com/samgregson/NMCS-Example/assets/12054742/9e98190a-2b7c-49f1-8760-4703e119df36)